 It’s important to be realistic when you are making your food truck plans, but, at the same time, you should be dreaming big.
 Your plans should include an outline of possible future expansion—including the possibility of a successful food truck or even restaurant franchise.
 Do everything in your power to make these dreams come true by making sure you understand all the steps that go into becoming a successful businessman.

-The issue, however, is, not every business plan sample can provide proper guidance and success.
+The issue, however, is, not every food truck start up business plan sample can provide proper guidance and success.
 On the contrary, the below-listed sample business plan will provide detailed format and also guidance.

 Step One: Detailed Market Analysis

 The first step to be completed to add in the sample business template is analyzing the market.
 This includes detailed research of competitors in the industry along with target market (customers).
 The purpose is to identify the situation based on aims, ideas and objectives.

 To begin with the first step of this sample food truck start up business plan, conduct a detailed market research observing the market situation and predicting the prospects of success of your business in this industry.